Skip to content

 OptionalCancel a migration

 If you identify any problems with the scheduled subscriptions, you can roll back the migration and revert the scheduled subscriptions.
 The Dashboard displays a timestamp to indicate if you can still cancel the migration using the toolkit.
 You have 10 hours from when you scheduled the subscriptions to cancel them.
 After 10 hours, the cancel option is disabled in the toolkit.
+To cancel the migration after 10 hours, you can either call the cancel endpoint, or individually cancel each subscription in the Subscriptions page of the Dashboard.

 1. Find the migration you want to cancel in your Migrations.